googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### SetLabel(key, value)

 This will set a [Label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) value on the backing `GameServer` record that is stored in Kubernetes.

-To maintain isolation, the `key` value is automatically prefixed with "agones.dev/sdk-".
+To maintain isolation, the `key` value is automatically prefixed with the value **"agones.dev/sdk-"**.
+This is done for two main reasons:
+*  The prefix allows the developer to always know if they are accessing or reading a value that could have come, or may be changed by the client SDK.
+Much like `private` vs `public` scope in a programming language, the Agones SDK only gives you access to write to part of the set of labels and annotations that exist on a GameServer.
+*  The prefix allows for a smaller attack surface if the GameServer container gets compromised.
+Since the game container is generally externally exposed, and the Agones project doesn't control the binary that is run within it, limiting exposure if the game server becomes compromised is worth the extra development friction that comes with having this prefix in place.

 {{< alert title="Warning" color="warning">}}
 There are limits on the characters that be used for label keys and values.
 Details are [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).

+You will need to take them into account when combined with the label prefix above.
 {{< /alert >}}

-This can be useful if you want information from your running game server process to be observable or searchable through the Kubernetes API.
+Setting `GameServer` labels can be useful if you want information from your running game server process to be observable or searchable through the Kubernetes API.

 #### SetAnnotation(key, value)

-This will set a [Annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) value on the backing
+This will set an [Annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) value on the backing `GameServer` record that is stored in Kubernetes.

-`GameServer` record that is stored in Kubernetes.
-To maintain isolation, the `key` value is automatically prefixed with "agones.dev/sdk-".
+To maintain isolation, the `key` value is automatically prefixed with **"agones.dev/sdk-"** for the same reasons as in [SetLabel(...)](#setlabelkey-value) above.
+The isolation is also important as Agones uses annotations on the `GameServer` as part of its internal processing.

-This can be useful if you want information from your running game server process to be observable through the Kubernetes API.
+Setting `GameServer` annotations can be useful if you want information from your running game server process to be observable through the Kubernetes API.

 ### Player Tracking